BhojrajCSE21/AlgoSort-Visualizer/README.md

+Here's the corrected version of your `README.md` file:

+---

 # AlgoSort Visualizer
 A powerful and interactive tool to visualize the process of sorting algorithms, including **Merge Sort**, **Heap Sort**, **Insertion Sort**, **Bubble Sort**, and **Quick Sort**.
 See how these algorithms work with dynamic animations.

 ## Features
 - **Real-time visualization** of sorting algorithms.
 - Includes multiple algorithms: **Bubble Sort**, **Heap Sort**, **Insertion Sort**, **Merge Sort**, and **Quick Sort**.
 - View time and space complexities for each algorithm.
 - Count the number of comparisons made during sorting.

 ## Installation

 ### Windows